craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/studio-configuration-overrides.rst

    :version: 4.0.0

 The following section of Studio's configuration overrides allows you to configure settings for the Studio access tokens.
-For more information on how access tokens are used, see :ref:`newIa-working-in-your-ide`
+For more information on how access tokens are used, see :ref:`working-in-your-ide`

 .. code-block:: yaml
    :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*